20 beautiful reasons to visit Montenegro

 Switchbacks and hairpin bends make an exhilarating drive, past glacial lakes and rocky outcrops, including the tallest peak in Montenegro, Bobotov Kuk at 2,523 meters.
 This segment of the Dinaric Alps is embodied by captivating peaks, protected forests sheltering bears and glacial lakes embedded in the Tara River Basin Biosphere Reserve.

 Eighteen glacial lakes known as "mountain eyes" bejewel the land, of which Black Lake is largest.
-The park also houses 12-16th century Stecci; elaborately decorated carved tombstones and blocks.
+The park also houses 12 to 16th century Stecci; elaborately decorated carved tombstones and blocks.

 Tip: Take passports along, as drives can cross borders.
 Trekking, mountaineering, affordable Alpine and Nordic skiing, fishing and camping are great ways to experience Durmitor.